 How Should “Low Value” Treats Be Used

-- When preforming requested behaviour
+When preforming requested behavior

 - Throughout the day for good behaviour